carbon-language/carbon-lang/docs/project/goals.md

 Programming languages do not succeed in a vacuum.
-The Carbon project cannot merely _design_ a language in order to succeed, it must tackle the full ecosystem of tooling that makes engineers effective using the language.
-This includes not only a compiler and standard library, but also a broad range of other tools that enable engineers to be more effective, efficient, or productive.
+The Carbon project cannot merely _design_ a language in order to succeed, it must tackle the full ecosystem of tooling that makes developers effective using the language.
+This includes not only a compiler and standard library, but also a broad range of other tools that enable developers to be more effective, efficient, or productive.

-**We will provide a reference implementation.** This helps the language have a strong and consistent experience for users and a clear onboarding process.
+**We will provide a reference implementation.** This helps the language have a strong and consistent experience for developers and a clear onboarding process.
 It also enables us to carefully consider implementation considerations throughout the design of the language.
 However, we do _not_ want this to be seen as a replacement for a formal specification at any point.

 **Carbon will have a formal specification.** Fully specifying the language enables other implementations and allows us to clearly document the expected behavior of the reference implementation.
-This does not mean the specification defines what is "correct".
-Instead, the specification and reference implementation should compliment each other.
-Any divergence is a bug that *must* be resolved.
-At no point do we expect the specification to diverge meaningfully from the reference implementation, they should always converge.
-Notably, we don't expect Carbon to have designs or specifications which do not match the practical implementation.
-Having a specification does not lessen the importance of implementation realities, it merely serves as more formal documentation of that behavior.
-Having this will enable better analysis of the language as a whole and the production of other patial or full implementations which match the behavior of the reference implementation.
-We also want to include machine readable forms of this for many parts of the language, such as a grammar, to help enable widespread tooling to reuse a consistent basis and help us check invariants and properties of the language.
+This does not mean the specification defines what is "correct"; instead, the specification and reference implementation should complement each other.
+Any divergence is a bug that _must_ be resolved, and the specification and reference should always converge.
+Carbon should not have designs or specifications which do not match the practical implementation, even if that means updating designs to reflect implementation realities.
+Having the specification will enable better analysis of the language as a whole and the production of other partial or full implementations which match the behavior of the reference implementation.

 **Compelling adoption tooling.** We want to provide a compelling suite of tools out-of-the-box in order to encourage adoption of Carbon at scale where it can